-355. TEACHING LANGUAGE: DEAF AND HARD OF HEARING/THREE CREDITS
+359. LANGUAGE ASSESSMENT AND INSTRUCTION: DHH/THREE CREDITS

 Major credit.
 Prerequisites: SED 350.
 This course acquaints the student with the nature and problems of language acquisition in students who are deaf and hard of hearing.
-It includes various theories, methods, and materials for the teaching of language and involves a clinical.
+Topics include assessments, language development theories, speech development, and instructional practices for deaf and hard of hearing children.
+Additionally, the course focuses on instructional practices and language curricula designed specifically for deaf and hard of hearing students.
+The course involves a five-hour clinical.
 Offered Spring Term.